yenloned/PiggyBank/README.md

 * Password Hashing
   - _Make use of Bcrypt, to ensure password confidentiality in the database by a strong one-way hashing algorithm._
 * Forgot Password (Email)
-  - _Make use of SMTP Server, sending a verification code to users who are required to reset their password._
+  - _Make use of SMTP Server and NodeMailer, sending a verification code to users who are required to reset their password._
 * Two-Factor Authentication (Email)
-  - _Once that user's account has enabled Two-Factor Authentication, a verification code will be sent through SMTP Server before every login._
+  - _Once that user's account has enabled Two-Factor Authentication, a verification code will be sent through SMTP Server by NodeMailer before every login._
 * Payee Registration
   - _Make use of RESTful API and database, create and read the payee list from the database whenever the user performs related operations (register payee/transfer money)._
 * Debt